sailikitha07/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1. Import required libraries.
-2. Load the dataset using read_csv().
+2. Load the dataset using pandas.
-3. Remove unwanted column (salary).
+3. Create a copy of the dataset.
+4. Remove unnecessary columns (sl_no, salary).
+5. Check for null values and duplicates.
-4. Convert categorical data into numerical form using get_dummies().
+6. Convert categorical data into numerical data using Label Encoding.
-5. Separate input features (X) and output (y).
+7. Separate input features (x) and target variable (y).
-6. Split dataset into training and testing data.
+8. Split the dataset into training and testing data.
-7. Create Logistic Regression model.
+9. Create the Logistic Regression model.
-8. Train the model using training data.
+10.Train the model using training data.
-9. Find and print model accuracy.
-10. Select one feature for visualization.
-11. Plot scatter graph of data points.
-12. Predict probabilities using logistic regression.
+11. Predict output using test data.
-13. Draw logistic regression curve.
-14. Add labels and title to graph.
-15. Display the graph.
+12. Calculate accuracy of the model.
+13. Generate classification report.
+14. Predict placement status for new student data.

 ## Program:
 ```